System Integrity Protection: Configuration

-/usr is protected with the exception of /usr/local subdirectory. /Applications is protected for apps that are pre-installed with Mac OS, such as Calendar, Photos, Safari, Terminal, Console, App Store, and Notes.
+/usr is protected with the exception of /usr/local subdirectory. /Applications is protected for apps that are pre-installed with macOS, such as Calendar, Photos, Safari, Terminal, Console, App Store, and Notes.

 System Integrity Protection can only be disabled (either wholly or partly) from outside of the system partition.
 To that end, Apple provides the csrutil command-line utility which can be executed from a Terminal window within the recovery system or a bootable macOS installation disk, which adds a boot argument to the device's NVRAM.
-This applies the setting to all of the installations of El Capitan or macOS Sierra on the device.
+This applies the setting to all of the installations of El Capitan or newer on the device.
 Upon installation of macOS, the installer moves any unknown components within flagged system directories to /Library/SystemMigration/History/Migration-[UUID]/QuarantineRoot/.
 By preventing write access to system directories, the system file and directory permissions are maintained automatically during Apple software updates.
 As a result, permissions repair is not available in Disk Utility and the corresponding diskutil operation.